Shlomo ibn Aderet: Maimonidean controversy

-Aderet defended Maimonides during contemporary debates over his works, and he authorized the translation of Rambam's commentary on the Mishnah from Arabic to Hebrew.
+Aderet defended Maimonides during the contemporary debates over his works and authorized the translation of his commentary on the Mishnah from Judeo-Arabic to Hebrew.

-Nevertheless, Aderet was opposed to the philosophic-rationalistic approach to Judaism often associated with Rambam, and he was part of the beth din (rabbinical court) in Barcelona that forbade men younger than 25 from studying secular philosophy or natural science, although an exception was made for those who studied medicine.
+Nevertheless, Aderet opposed the philosophic-rationalistic approach to Judaism often associated with Maimonides.
+He was part of the beth din in Barcelona that forbade men younger than 25 from studying secular philosophy or natural science.
+However, an exception was made for those who studied medicine.
 On July 26, 1305, the Rashba wrote:

 "In that city [Barcelona] are those who write iniquity about the Torah and if there would be a heretic writing books, they should be burnt as if they were the book of sorcerers."

 Works

 Of the works of Solomon ben Aderet there have appeared in print: